Dieg0Lir4/Implementation-of-Computational-Methods-Evidence-4/README.md

 For this implementation I made that the code

 NOTE: Make sure that your google colab account still have quote to connect to a GPU
+* Click on "Runtime" in the top menu.
+* Select "Change runtime type".
+* In the "Hardware accelerator" dropdown, select "GPU".

 NOTE: If you have a NVIDIA GPU, there is the code file in the repository if you want to try it locally